 It is a fact that we have more data than ever.
 So much, that we may feel overwhelmed by such a high volume of information.
 However, we shouldn’t lose our focus.
-This data is our eyes and ears when it comes to understanding what our audience wants and therefore data should be the base of all our decisions.
+Data is our eyes and ears when it comes to understanding what our audience wants.
+Therefore data first buying strategies should be commonplaces and the base of all our decisions.

 On the one hand, data provides solid information about behaviors, interests and preferences.
 But also, about income or life stage.
 This allows an exceptional level of personalization.
 Advertisers and publishers are now able to strategize their campaigns at the most granular level ever.
 They can define and refine their target like never before.